Transformation Menu Language

 The location of the included menu can be specified using the intention "Specify Location".

 Substitute actions define user-invoked transformations to some parts of the model, during which one node is substituted by another node.
 The actually mapping of these substitute actions to the visual UI elements (completion menu, etc.) is then done through Transform menus (see the section above).

 Typically substitute actions are triggered by pressing Ctrl + Space in the editor.
 The completion menu that shows up contains options that, when selected by the user, will replace the node under caret.
 Unlike side-transformations, context assistant or context action tool, substitutions have default behavior, which takes effect, unless the language author defines otherwise.

 Default behavior for code-completion

 Without any menus implemented explicitly by the language author, MPS will still provide a completion menu with substitutions for the current node in either of these two cases:

-The cursor is positioned at the front of a single-cell editor
+The caret is placed at the front of a single-cell editor

 The user has selected the whole editor of a node